Bylaws of The Annual Controlled Fusion Theory Conference Executive Committee

 VII.
 Character of The Annual Conference

 The general procedures for the Annual Conference shall be established each year during the fall Executive Committee meeting preceding the Annual Conference.
-The Annual Conference shall be invitational, in regards both to attendance and presentation of research papers, so as to maximize the effective communication of information.
-Abstracts of all of the research papers accepted for the Annual Conference shall be published and made available to attendees at the annual meeting.
-A subset of these papers shall be selected by the Program Committee for oral presentation, together with three invited review papers covering topics of interest.
+The Annual Conference shall be invitational, in regards both to attendance and presentation of research papers, to maximize the effective communication of information.
+Abstracts of all the research papers accepted for the Annual Conference shall be made available online.
+A subset of these papers shall be selected by the Program Committee for invited oral presentation, together with three invited review papers covering topics of interest.

 VIII.
 Program Subcommittee (6 members)